girishji/easyjump.vim/README.md

 ### Highlight

-The virtual text displayed alongside destination locations utilizes the highlighted group `EasyJump`.
+The tag letters displayed alongside destination locations utilizes the highlighted group `EasyJump`.
 By default, it is linked to `IncSearch`.
 Modify this group's appearance using the `:highlight` command to change colors.